 Windham Weaponry’s attention to detail and the care that goes into each rifle pays off at the range in accuracy and dependability.
 It also pays off in the pocketbook because it does not come with a hefty price tag like other manufacturer’s offerings.
 Externally, there are no surprises on the MPC (Military Preferred Carbine) M4 rifle—it looks like it should and all controls are traditionally placed.
 Underneath the MPC’s hood—if you will—is where the rifle’s quality really shines.
-For example, you will not find other companies producing rifles under $1,000 that use stronger parts, such as the pressure-tested bolt and 4150 chrome-lined, chrome moly vanadium steel barrel on the Windham Weaponry MPC M4.
+For example, you will not find other companies producing rifles under $1,000 that use stronger parts, such as the pressure-tested bolt and 4150 chrome-lined, chrome-moly vanadium steel barrel on the Windham Weaponry MPC M4.

 In case you have not already heard, Richard Dyke, the previous owner of Bushmaster started Windham Weaponry after Bushmaster sold out to Freedom Group.
 Though Dyke uses Bushmaster’s equipment, these are not Bushmaster clones.
 Dyke and all the Windham Weaponry employees are meticulous about building a rifle as close to MIL-SPEC as they can.
-Their attention to detail from the internal to the external parts of the MPC M4 prove they care about producing a top-quality, dependable gun.
+Their attention to detail from the internal to the external parts of the MPC M4 proves they care about producing a top-quality, dependable gun.
 With over 20 years of experience building AR-15s—these guys clearly know what they are doing.
 Run a few rounds through one at the range and you’ll know too!

 Traditional M4 Styling